Federal Student Loan Consolidation

 Are consolidated student loans eligible for forgiveness?

-If you have a Direct Consolidation Loan, your loan could be eligible for Public Service Loan Forgiveness you if you meet all the required eligibility criteria.
+If you have a new Direct Consolidation Loan, your loan could be eligible for Public Service Loan Forgiveness you if you meet all the required eligibility criteria.
 Federal consolidation loans also qualify for all federal discharge options, which includes, discharge upon death of the borrower (or child who benefitted from the loan), or total and permanent disability.

 How to consolidate student loans for a lower interest rate